 At only 25 and with a husband and young family, Krystal made the difficult decision to break the cycle of cancer that plagued her family.
 Krystal had a preventative double mastectomy in 2009.
 Krystal was one of the first Australian women to publically share her story and preventative surgery, giving a face and awareness to prevention.
 60 Minutes.

 In 2014 at 31, Krystal took the next step in her BRCA prevention journey and had her fallopian tubes and one ovary removed to reduce her risk of ovarian cancer.

 Krystal says “Having experienced the isolation and lack of information for high risk women like me, I decided to be proactive about helping others which lead to me creating Pink Hope.
 I have made it my personal mission to provide information, resources and support for the high risk community”

-Within a short period of time Pink Hope has grown to become a charity and community that provides support and inspiration to thousands of families around the country.
+Within a short period of time Pink Hope has grown to become a charity and community that provides support and inspiration to hundreds of thousands of families around the country.

 Author of Memoir The Lucky One

 Krystal became a published author of the memoir “The Lucky One” her whole story of love, courage and transformation.
 Krystal writes, for the first time, of her troubled teenage years and struggle with drugs and body issues; of meeting and falling in love with her husband Chris and discovering she was pregnant at only 21; of the support she has received from her family and husband; of undergoing IVF only to fall pregnant naturally with her daughter Bonnie; and of where to next for Pink Hope and Krystal as she still faces down her increased risk of ovarian cancer.
 Purchase The Lucky One Here